1300 088 065

 If interest rates increase, will I have to pay fixed-rate break costs if I repay my loan early?

 If rates increase, you might not be required to pay break costs.
-This is because, when interest rates increase, the bank will make money from you repaying your loan early.
+This is because when interest rates increase, the bank will make money from you repaying your loan early.
 But remember that some banks may try to be clever and charge you break fees anyway.
 So, please do your due diligence and ask them how they are calculating these break fees and by what margin the money market rates have changed.

 If interest rates decrease, should I refinance or pay break fees?

 Let’s say you are on a 5% fixed-rate loan with only 1 year remaining on your fixed-rate term, and the interest rates decrease to 4%.
-When you do the calculations, you may see that it might end up costing you the same to refinance (because of break fees) as it would if you just continued paying the higher fixed rate for the remaining year.
-So it may just be better to finish off the remaining fixed-term because the break fees will erase any benefit from the lower interest rate.
+When you do the calculations, you will see that it might end up costing you the same to refinance (because of break fees) as it would if you just continued paying the higher fixed rate for the remaining year.
+So, it may just be better to finish off the remaining fixed-term because the break fees will erase any benefit from the lower interest rate.

 In short, refinancing because interest rates have gone down depends on how much time you have left on your fixed term and by what margin the interest rates have gone down.